 District officials say if they encounter situations where closures are necessary, they will temporarily move to a ‘Distance Learning’ option for the students enrolled in the ‘Traditional Classroom Setting.’

 At this time, Moore’s school calendar will remain the same and students are to report back to school on Thursday, Aug.
 13.

 All students and staff should take their temperatures on a daily basis at home prior to arriving at school.
 Not student or staff with a fever of 100 degrees or higher may enter any Moore Public Schools facility.

 If a student or staff has a fever at school, they must go home immediately.
 They cannot return to school until they are fever free for 24 hours without fever reducing medications.

-Masks are required for all students while riding the bus due to close proximity.
 Students are also asked to bring their own water bottles that they can refill.
 Standard water fountains will not be available.

 Moore has also started installing ionization systems in schools that will filter and kill bacteria, viruses, and mold pathogens.